mxi/ptxt/README.md

 -----------
 Some features are desired, but are not implemented yet:
 - Allow font embedding.
-- Right and bottom margins (require some form of layout engine.)
+- Right and bottom margins (requires font library.)
-- Automatic column and row detection (require some form of layout engine.)
+- Automatic column and row detection (requires font library.)

 Examples
 -----